The Gambling Ghost

 The Gambling Ghost (洪福齊天) is a 1991 Hong Kong action comedy film directed by Clifton Ko.
 It stars Sammo Hung in three roles as different generations of the same family - son, father and ghostly grandfather.
-Hung's co-star, Man Hoi also worked as the film's action director.
+Hung's co-star, Mang Hoi also worked as the film's action director.

 The opening scene of the film parodies another Hong Kong film, God of Gamblers.